-To apply for benefits, you should contact the Fund Office for benefit forms.
-You must file an application with the Fund Office, who will then file your application with the Trustees.
-You may be asked to supply evidence of age and any other information that is necessary.
+To apply for benefits, you should contact the Fund Office for benefit application forms.
+You must file a completed application with the Fund Office, who will then present the application to the Trustees for approval.
+You may be asked to supply evidence of age and any other information that is necessary to process your application.

-The Fund Office should receive the application at least 90 days before you expect a distribution to be made.application to the Fund Office.
+The Fund Office should receive the completed application at least 90 days before you expect to receive a distribution from the Plan.